SAP-docs/btp-business-application-studio/docs/Fetch_Changes_541f49f.md

 Fetching enables you to download objects and references from a remote repository into your local repository.
 You can then merge or rebase the changes into your project.

-1. From the *SOURE CONTROL: GIT* view menu, click More Actions.
+1. From the *SOURCE CONTROL: GIT* view menu, click More Actions.

     ![](images/Git_More_Actions_button_5a1fc7b.png)